LyubomirT/spam-classifier/README.md

 ## Results

-The model achieves an accuracy of 99.2% on the small dataset and 99.7% on the medium dataset.
 Here are some examples of predictions made by the model:

 | Message | Prediction | Confidence (that it is spam) | Model |
 |---------|------------|------------|-------|